Apple Acres Farm

 Secondary Contact: William Johnson

-Internship informationGeneral Farm Description: 2021 organic farming, carpentry, music and business internship!
-2021 will be a unique year at our organic fruit farm in southern Maine due to the ongoing Covid-19 pandemic.
-We own a 60 acre farm in Southern Maine which hosts a 2 acre organic pick your own fruit orchard, a farm store, restaurant and bar, weddings, tour-bus visits, school tours, and is expanding to also maintain veggie and pollinator gardens, guinea hens, a disk golf course in our woodlands, farm to table dinners, tree house Air Bnb rentals and more!
-Apprentices will work alongside the owners to learn about the difficulties involved in being one of the only organic fruit farms in New England, and will participate in all aspects of the property to gain a deep understanding of the work and energy required to run your own business and farm.
+Internship informationGeneral Farm Description: 2022 organic farming, carpentry, music, business, non profit, and hospitality internship!
+We own a 60 acre farm in Southern Maine which hosts a 2 acre organic pick your own fruit orchard, a farm store, restaurant and bar, weddings, tour-bus visits, school tours, and is expanding to also maintain chickens, a disk golf course in our woodlands, evening concert dinners, a tree house Air Bnb rental and more!
+In addition to our farm, we also run a large four day Americana/Roots music festival and 5 day educational all ages music camp, and we work as the managers of an 1820s bed and breakfast which also hosts weddings and events.
+Come help us run our little empire!
+Apprentices will work alongside the owners to learn about the difficulties involved in being one of the only organic fruit farms in New England, and will participate in all aspects of the three businesses outlined above, to gain a deep understanding of the work and energy required to run your own business and farm.
 We work six days a week, and the apprenticeship will be physically and mentally tiring, but also rewarding.
-We function as a family unit and support each other.
+We function as a family unit.

 CRAFT Member Farm?
 No